 Most of the headphones here are collapsible, and it's for a noble reason.
 Collapsible headphones are great for portability and save more storage space than stiff models.

 And our final attribute was the cable.
 We kept both coiled and straight cables on the list for your convenience.
 Pretty much all of them includes 1/8" to 1/4" adapter since this is the most preferred one.

 So, there you go, a complete insight of our sorting method.
-Now you know all the criteria we went to pick the best studio headphones under 100 dollars, and hopefully, these are the exact attributes you were willing to see in your recommendations.
+Now you know all the criteria we went to pick the best headphones under 100 dollars for studio, and hopefully, these are the exact attributes you were willing to see in your recommendations.